Meadowlands Rail Line: History

 WrestleMania 35 in April 2019 was attended by 82,265 people, many of whom took the train.
-Due to scheduling delays, passengers had long waits before first trains departed after the event, leading to claims of incompetence against NJ Transit, which had not adhered to its own schedule.
-NJ Transit officials claimed the 12:30 a.m. event ending caused the problem since some train engineers had reached the end of the federal limit on work hours.
+Due to scheduling delays, passengers had long waits before the first trains departed after the event, leading to claims of incompetence on the part of NJ Transit, which had not adhered to its own schedule.
+NJ Transit officials claimed the 12:30 a.m. event ending caused the problem, since some train engineers had reached the end of the federal limit on work hours.

-In anticipation of overflow crowds attending BTS performances in May 2019, NJ Transit advised departing concert-goers to find alternative transportation and planned additional bus service, saying that the line's capacity of 8,000 person per hour would be exceeded.
+In anticipation of overflow crowds attending BTS performances in May 2019, NJ Transit advised departing concertgoers to find alternative transportation, and planned additional bus service, saying that the line's capacity of 8,000 person per hour would be exceeded.

-On September 14, 2022, NJ Transit entered into a naming rights agreement with BetMGM, a sports betting company owned by MGM Resorts International, to rename the line for $3 million over the next 3 years.
-During this time, the line was branded as the BetMGM Meadowlands Rail Line and used the BetMGM logo.
+On September 14, 2022, NJ Transit entered into a naming rights agreement with BetMGM, a sports betting company owned by MGM Resorts International, to rename the line for $3 million over the subsequent three years.
+During this time, the line was branded the BetMGM Meadowlands Rail Line, and used the BetMGM logo.

+For the 2026 FIFA World Cup, MetLife Stadium is being called New York/New Jersey Stadium.
+In May 2026, NJ Transit announced that round-trip tickets would be $150 to cover costs.
+That controversial price was later reduced to $105 after sponsorship and other funds were identified.

+They were further reduced to $98.

+In June 2026, the line was branded the "Doordash Meadowlands Rail Line", as part of a new partnership with Doordash until 2027, with a possible extension.